December 18, 2019 |9 min read

 Christmas Tree Dangers

-The tree is the focal point of your Christmas home decor, but many cats find it hard to resist.
-It's so shiny!
+The Christmas tree is the focal point of your Christmas home decor, but many cats find it hard to resist.
+The Christmas lights are so shiny!
 So intriguing!

 Unfortunately, though, it's also full of potential hazards.